-- a.
-The committee will examine file materials and determine the degree to which each candidate has successfully met the various criteria. - b.
+- b.
 The committee will also interview the appropriate departmental chair and the vice provost [and/or dean of the School of Theology] for each faculty member being reviewed.
 If additional information about the candidate's performance is obtained, the candidate will be invited to respond. - c.
 The committee also has the right to consult additional experts, either from within or outside of the college [university] (e.g., program directors) for clarifications about matters of fact which might aid them in their evaluation.
 If additional information about the candidate's performance is obtained, the candidate will be invited to respond.